 Experian RentBureau adds rent payments to your Experian credit report.
 It’s free and easy to use.
 Your landlord will have to be willing to participate.

-eCredable Lift is a service similar to Experian Boost but run by TransUnion.
-Using both Experian Boost and eCredable Lift will place your utility payment records on two of your three credit reports.
+eCredable Lift is a service similar to Experian BOOST™ but run by TransUnion.
+While Experian BOOST™ is free there’s a fee to use eCredable Lift.
+Using both Experian BOOST™ and eCredable Lift will place your utility payment records on two of your three credit reports.

-Experian Boost and similar services have limitations.
-The change in your credit score won’t be dramatic, and it will only affect one credit report.
+These services have limitations.
+The change in your credit score won’t be dramatic, and the payments may not show up on all of your credit reports.